 “I thought the microcampus initiative was the most transformative idea in education,” she said, “and I was excited about enabling the medical school to jump into forming international partnerships.”

 While in her earlier role, she advocated for and secured funding to develop global programs.
-Her college-level efforts led to the invitation to lead the global and online initiative under the university’s strategic plan, and culminated in a University of Arizona Global trip to Amrita University in India last December, where she was able to present her ideas for a dual-degree master’s program in cellular and molecular medicine.
+Her college-level efforts led to the invitation to lead the global and online initiative under the university’s strategic plan, and culminated in a University of Arizona International trip to Amrita University in India last December, where she was able to present her ideas for a dual-degree master’s program in cellular and molecular medicine.

 Visiting Amrita University with fellow professors invested in global education was inspiring, she said, and connecting with faculty in person helped jump-start the partnership.